Wolves Across Borders 2025 took place in June in the Netherlands. Here you can find information on the focus of the program.

 -

-Cultural biases to carnivores
+Cultural biases towards carnivores

 Wolves and society